 Cutting through the chase of misconceptions and misinterpretations, we get to the bottom of the message of the cross when we turn our eyes to the Son of God and understand what He has accomplished.
-He didn’t die on the cross because He had to; He died because He wanted to.
+He died on the cross because He wanted to reconcile us with God.
 God missed us.
 In our prior life, in the Garden of Eden, we had a close relationship with Him.
 The incredible gift of the cross is our opportunity to regain that closeness.

 The very first step to reclaiming our original identity is to walk through the open door that God has provided.
-When the message of the cross sinks in, we revert back to our true self: God’s creation, beautiful and free.
+When the message of the cross sinks in, we revert back to our true self; we are beautiful sons and daughters of God, created to be fearless and free.